-Did you make anything special for dinner on New Year’s Eve?
-After a line-up of options, my friends and I decided on this dish before the nights’ events.
-The green part of this recipe is what won my vote.
-Yes “the green part”.
-Recently I have become obsessed with brussels sprouts.
+In addition to basil pesto, recently I have become obsessed with brussels sprouts.
 Maybe it’s because I haven’t had them much in my life, or really at all until recently.
 Guess I have my overly picky child-self to blame for that.
 How many other things have I been missing out on all these years?

 One year ago: Homemade Vanilla Extract

-3 Tbsp olive oil, divided
+- 3 Tbsp olive oil, divided

-1/2 tsp salt
+- 1/2 tsp salt

-1/2 tsp freshly-ground black pepper
+- 1/2 tsp freshly-ground black pepper

-1 lb (16 oz.) pasta (used gluten-free shells)
+- 1 lb.
+(16 oz.) preferred pasta shape

-5 cloves garlic, peeled and thinly sliced
+- 5 cloves garlic, peeled and thinly sliced

-1/3 cup pesto
+- 1/3 cup basil pesto

-Parmesan cheese, for serving
+- Parmesan cheese, for serving

-- In a large bowl, mix together brussels sprouts, 2 Tbsp. olive oil, salt and pepper.
+- In a large bowl, mix together brussels sprouts, 2 tablespoons of olive oil, salt and pepper.
 Gently stir until well-combined.

-- Meanwhile, heat the remaining olive oil in a skillet over medium-high heat.
+- Meanwhile, heat the remaining olive oil in a large skillet over medium-high heat.
 Add the sausage and cook, turning occasionally, until nearly-browned, about 6-8 minutes.
 Add the garlic, and continue cooking for another 1-2 minutes until the garlic is fragrant and the sausage is browned.

 - Serve warm, and sprinkle with freshly-grated Parmesan cheese.

 *I begin heating my water while preparing the brussels sprouts, and added the pasta to the boiling water just after beginning to cook the sausage.